przemek83/ping-stat/README.md

 - [License](#license)

 ## About
 Program drawing given server response time on chart.
-Pinging of the hosts is done using call of `ping` command from operating system and parsing output.
+Pinging of the hosts is done using the call of the `ping` command from the operating system and parsing output.
 Example screenshot:
 ![](screen.png?raw=true "")

 ## Problem description
-Create small application which will ping given address, draw plot with responses times over time and will log data to file (one log file per day).
+Create a small application that will ping a given address, draw a plot with responses times over time, and will log data to a file (one log file per day).
-Given as offline interview task.
+Given as an offline interview task.

 **Input**:
 Editable fields: